department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 **To be considered, you must meet all the requirements below.
 You:**
 - Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits
 - Have used all your education benefits or are within 6 months of doing so.
 [Check your remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/)
-- Are enrolled in an undergraduate degree program for STEM, *or* have already earned a STEM degree and are pursuing a teaching certification [See approved STEM programs](https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf)
+- Are enrolled in an undergraduate degree program for STEM, *or* have already earned a STEM degree and are pursuing a teaching certification.
+[See approved STEM programs](https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf)

 Are you applying for the Rogers STEM Scholarship? (*Required) { radio }